Nunhead Cemetery is open daily and the following times apply:

-Enabling works will be undertaken over the next year and will consist of drainage enhancements, underpinning of the foundations and scaffolding upgrades.
-This will help stabilise the East Lodge and prevent further deterioration until the full restoration of the lodge is undertaken.
+The Enabling Works construction contract, consisting of stabilisation works, scaffolding upgrades, drainage enhancements, and the underpinning of the foundations, has been awarded.
+These works will help stabilise the East Lodge and prevent further deterioration until the full restoration of the lodge is undertaken.

-A project board, consisting of Southwark Council officers, representatives from the Friends of Nunhead Cemetery, Historic England and lead consultants, will be established to manage the restoration of the East Lodge.
+A project board, consisting of Southwark Council officers, representatives from the Friends of Nunhead Cemetery, Historic England and specialist consultants, has been established and meets regularly to manage the restoration of the East Lodge.

 How we use your data